Grand Duchy of Lithuania: One of the largest European countries, ruled by Gediminids–Jagiellonians

 Lithuania was Christianized in 1387, led by Jogaila, who personally translated Christian prayers into the Lithuanian language and his cousin Vytautas the Great who founded many Catholic churches and allocated lands for parishes in Lithuania.
-The state reached a peak (becoming one of the largest countries territorially in Europe) under Vytautas the Great, who reigned from 1392 to 1430.
+The state reached a peak (becoming one of the largest countries territorially in Europe) under Vytautas the Great, who ruled over the Grand Duchy as regent from 1392 to 1401 and as Grand Duke from 1401 to 1430.
 Vytautas was one of the most famous rulers of the Grand Duchy of Lithuania, serving as the Grand Duke from 1401 to 1430, and as the Prince of Hrodna (1370–1382) and the Prince of Lutsk (1387–1389).
 Vytautas was the son of Kęstutis, uncle of Jogaila, who became King of Poland in 1386, and he was the grandfather of Vasili II of Moscow.

 In 1410, Vytautas commanded the forces of the Grand Duchy in the Battle of Grunwald.
-The battle ended in a decisive Polish-Lithuanian victory against the Teutonic Order.
+The battle ended in a decisive Polish–Lithuanian victory against the Teutonic Order.
 The war of Lithuania against military Orders, which lasted for more than 200 years, and was one of the longest wars in the history of Europe, was finally ended.
 Vytautas backed the economic development of the state and introduced many reforms.
 Under his rule, the Grand Duchy of Lithuania slowly became more centralized, as the governours loyal to Vytautas replaced local princes with dynastic ties to the throne.
 The governours were rich landowners who formed the basis for the nobility of the Grand Duchy.
 During Vytautas' rule, the Radziwiłł and Goštautas families started to gain influence.